Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation: Understanding Neural Networks and Individual Neuron Importance via Cumulative Ablation

-Very similar results can be seen for NNs trained on MNIST and CIFAR10 in Fig.~\ref{fig:layerpruning}: In general, mutual information and KL selectivity appear to be positively correlated with classification performance in the sense that ablating neurons with small (large) such values causes small (large) drops in classification accuracy.
-We have observed the same general picture for NNs with ReLU activation functions trained with other combinations of datasets and regularizers; the results for NNs with sigmoid activation functions and for NNs trained with batch normalization are less clear (see Appendices~\ref{app:sigmoid} and~\ref{app:batch}).
+We finally summarize our results for NNs trained on CIFAR-10: As shown in Fig.~\ref{fig:layerpruningCIFAR}, in general, entropy, mutual information, and KL selectivity appear to be positively correlated with classification performance in the sense that ablating neurons with small (large) such values causes small (large) drops in classification accuracy.
+We now investigate the connection between the proposed candidate importance measures and classification performance as a function of layer number and training procedure in more detail and formulate hypotheses about the underlying effects.